 After he had spent two years working alongside the military in Vietnam, Ellsberg’s support for the war turned to staunch opposition.
 Hoping that if members of the public learned what the study revealed, they would have a similar conversion, he began a campaign to make the papers public.
 When efforts to do this through official channels failed, in March 1971 he turned over a copy to Neil Sheehan of the New York Times, holding back four volumes concerning negotiations in order not to interfere with ongoing efforts.

-Nixon administration sought injunction against press to prevent publication
+Nixon administration sought injunction to prevent publication

 After a lengthy examination of the material and fierce internal debate, the Times decided to publish the study as a nine-part series beginning June 13.